 In theory, you wouldn’t need to buy any extra equipment to play this kit.
 Like many cheap drum sets, the cymbals are not high quality, though, so you will probably want to order your own.
 The drumheads are also worth changing, but tuning should help the sound if you’d rather cut costs.

-Overall, if you’re a beginner, this is one of the best drum sets to get started on the instrument.
+Overall, this is one of the best budget drum kit to get started on the instrument.
 It delivers on its promise of good quality and value purchasing.
 As you update the equipment to your taste, it only gets better.

 Some of the hardware on this drum kit is flimsy—the cymbals need replacing, and the throne isn’t very comfortable.
 The frame of the kit is solid, though.
 If you want to piece together drum kits for a unique personal experience, this price point is perfect.

-It is one of the best drum sets you could buy if you’re considering customizing your kit.
-Other than the equipment quality, this kit has a lot of potential for the value.
+If you’re considering customizing your kit in the future, this is a good option to consider.
+Other than the equipment quality, this kit has a lot of potential for value.

 The Alesis nitro mesh is a sturdy kit with plenty of room for growth.
 The mesh drum heads mimic acoustic drum sets so that you don’t lose out entirely on that part of the experience.
 The heads are very responsive, too, so you don’t have to hit too hard for a pleasing sound.

 Alesis Nitro comes with a snare pad, three tom pads, and three different cymbals.
 The diversity in this kit should meet all your needs.
 The only thing it is missing is a drum throne.
 A beginner may not think to check for this, and it is an inconvenient realization to have later when you are all ready to play.